What is An Executive Summary?

 Anyone reading your executive summary is not expecting to go through comprehensive details and research, so make sure that the summary is not more than a few pages long.

-However, instead of thinking that you need to restrict your summary to a certain number of words or pages, you should find ways to cut down on immaterial information and just stick to the key messages.
+However, instead of thinking that you must restrict your summary to a certain number of words or pages, you should find ways to cut down on immaterial information and just stick to the key messages.

 Your summary should make sense to a layperson, and to check how it comes across to a reader, you could ask someone not belonging to your circle to go through the executive summary and provide a review.

-If they tell you that they found it hard to grasp the material, you should go back to the drawing board and try simplifying things further.
+If they tell you that they found it hard to grasp the material, you should return to the drawing board and try simplifying things further.

 3. Start explosively